 - Stress and Health Behaviors in African American Couples Coping with Prostate Cancer – Researchers at MD Anderson Cancer Center are working to understand how stress, coping, and health behaviors are related to each other in close relationships.
 Complete an initial survey, a 14-day questionnaire on your smartphone, and a final survey to participate.
 Compensation is provided.
 Contact the study team by phone at (713) 792-8038 or email the primary investigator in the Department of Health Disparities Research at email@example.com.

 - Self-Advocacy Among Men with Cancer – Researchers at the University of Pittsburgh are working to better understand how men with a history of cancer stand up for their needs and preferences (self-advocate).
 This is a one-time survey that takes 25-45 minutes to complete.
 Compensation is provided.
 Contact the study team by phone at (412) 624-0279 or by email at firstname.lastname@example.org.

 - Participate in a Clinical Trial – Did you know that more than 800 clinical trials are currently underway in prostate cancer?
 These studies help prevent cancer, diagnose cancer, treat cancer, and even manage side effects of cancer treatment.
 Clinical trials are critical to advancing progress in defeating prostate cancer.
-Visit ClinicalTrials.gov to search for prostate cancer trials you may be eligible for.
+Visit ClinicalTrials.gov or go to our Find a Clinical Trial page to search for prostate cancer trials you may be eligible for.
 You can also learn more about the entire clinical trial process by visiting ZERO’s Clinical Trials page.